DianaZagirova/Mermaid-Diagrams-Auto-Maker/README.md

 # AI-Driven Mermaid Diagram Creation

-This is the repository for an feature of DORA application that automates the creation of Mermaid diagrams from the paper text.
-This feature utilizes LLM to produce seveeral diagram types such as graphical abstracts, flowcharts, sequence diagrams, and state diagrams.
+This repository is part of the DORA application and features an automated system for generating Mermaid diagrams from the text of scientific papers.
+This functionality leverages Large Language Models (LLMs) to produce various diagram types, including graphical abstracts, flowcharts, sequence diagrams, and state diagrams.

+For more information on Mermaid, visit the official documentation: [Mermaid](https://mermaid.js.org).
+You can also use the online visualizer for Mermaid code here: [Mermaid Live Editor](https://mermaid.live).

 ## Features

-!
-Example workflow is added to ./examples/diagram_creation_flow.ipynb
+An example workflow is provided in `./examples/diagram_creation_flow.ipynb`.
+A main file for a diagram creation `./utils/create_mermaid.py`.

 ### 1. Create Graphical Abstract

-- **Converts scientific narrative into graphical abstracts.**
-This type of the figure should be generated for each document that has section with a title "Abstract".
+- **Purpose:** Converts scientific narratives into graphical abstracts.
+This type of figure should be generated for every document that contains a section titled "Abstract."
-- **Input:** All paper text.
-Preperably from with the rendered links in form Author, year; not with BIB_ID / CHUNK_ID.
+- **Input:** Full text of the paper, preferably written with rendered links in the format Author, Year; do not use BIB_ID or CHUNK_ID.
 - **Processing:**
-1. Prior to generation, the text should be summarized with LLM ('summary_prompt' from "./prompts/llm_prompts.json").
-This ensures the better quality of the diagram.
+  1. Prior to generation, the text is summarized using the LLM's 'summary_prompt' from `./prompts/llm_prompts.json`.
+This ensures better quality diagrams.
-2. Text summary should be used to create the graphical abstract.
-The graphical abstract is the flowchart type diagram from the mermaid.
-The main function - get_mermaid_data (utils.create_mermaid).
-This function outputs: mermaid code and the link to mermaid online editor.
+  2. The text summary is then utilized to create the graphical abstract, which takes the form of a flowchart diagram in Mermaid syntax.
+The main function for this process is `get_mermaid_data (utils.create_mermaid)`, which outputs both the Mermaid code and a link to the Mermaid online editor.

+  !
+Sometimes LLM fails to produce a valid mermaid code.
+There are some mechanisms that help to prevent this (function **get_mermaid_data** in `./utils/create_mermaid.py`):
+  - Additional LLM call is used with the prompt that asks to check the produced code and correct it if needed.
+  - Mermaid code is tried to be saved as SVG.
+If there are errors, retry is activated.
+  - If the number of retries would be increased, it also increases the cost of generaion.
+But with high retry number, it is save to use very cheap models such as gpt-4o-mini.

-3. The results could be saved to SVG through mermaid cli (https://github.com/mermaid-js/mermaid-cli).
-SVG could be rendered on DORA website.
+  3. The resulting diagram can be saved as an SVG file using the Mermaid CLI ([Mermaid CLI GitHub](https://github.com/mermaid-js/mermaid-cli)).
+The SVG can be rendered on the DORA website.
-- **Output:** A stylized Mermaid diagram visualizing the key concepts of the text.
+- **Output:** A visually appealing Mermaid diagram that illustrates the key concepts of the text.

 ### 2. Create Other Charts

-- **Generates flowcharts, sequence diagrams, state diagrams, etc., based on user selection.**
-This feature should be similiar to AI actions in DORA.
-User selects the part of the texts, and the options to create one of the 3 charts appear (flowchart, sequence diagram, state diagram).
+- **Purpose:** Generates flowcharts, sequence diagrams, state diagrams, etc., based on user selection.
+This feature operates similarly to AI actions in DORA.
+Users can select a section of text, after which options to create one of the three chart types (flowchart, sequence diagram, state diagram) will appear.
-- **Input:** The selected text part
+- **Input:** The selected portion of the text.
 - **Processing:**
-1. The selected text without any processing is directly used for diagram creation.
-The corresponding prompt should be selected based on the specified graph type.
+  1. The selected text undergoes minimal processing.
+Currently, no defined procedure for processing exists, but it is anticipated that a processing function may be required in the future.
+The current implementation uses the selected text directly for diagram creation.
-The main function - get_mermaid_data (utils.create_mermaid).
-This function outputs: mermaid code and the link to mermaid online editor.
+  2. The appropriate prompt is selected based on the chosen graph type.
+The main function for this process is also `get_mermaid_data (utils.create_mermaid)`, which generates the Mermaid code and provides a link to the Mermaid online editor.
-2. The results could be saved to SVG through mermaid cli as well.
+  3. Results can also be saved as SVG files through the Mermaid CLI.
-- **Output:** Mermaid diagram of the selected type.
+- **Output:** A Mermaid diagram of the specified type.

-### 3. Modify Chart with Custom prompts (Interactive Modifications)
+### 3. Modify Chart with Custom Prompts (Interactive Modifications)

-- **Allows interactive modifications via a custom prompts.**
-Feature that allow user to modify the generated figure: both graphical abstract and other chart types.
-By clicking on the figure, the user should see the area asking to insert the custom prompt to modify the diagram.
-The default option could be "Make this graph in green shades".
+- **Purpose:** Provides a feature for interactive modifications using custom prompts.
+Users can adjust the generated figures—both graphical abstracts and other chart types—by clicking on the figure to access an area for entering a custom prompt.
+A default option, such as "Make this graph in green shades," can be provided.
-- **Input:** A user-defined command for changes.
+- **Input:** A user-defined command for modifications.
 - **Processing:**
-1. Configure the LLM to process this request.
-If this is the 1 interation of the user on this diagram, create message history with the system prompt.
-Configure the prompt to add the text based on which the diagram was created and the mermaid code itself.
+  1. The LLM is configured to process the user's request.
+If this is the user's first interaction with the diagram, message history is created with the system prompt.
+The prompt includes the original text used to generate the diagram and the Mermaid code itself.
-2. Run LLM get_mermaid_data (utils.create_mermaid).
-This function outputs: mermaid code and the link to mermaid online editor.
+  2. The LLM runs through `get_mermaid_data (utils.create_mermaid)`, which outputs the updated Mermaid code and a link to the editor.
-3. Update the history to add user's questiona and the LLM response.
+  3. The history is updated to log the user's question and the LLM's response.
-- **Output:** Updated Mermaid code reflecting the changes and the corresponding SVG.
+- **Output:** Updated Mermaid code reflecting the user changes, along with the corresponding SVG.

 ## How It Works

 1. **Text Summarization:**
-   - Utilizes language models to summarize the input text if needed (only for Graphical Abstract)
+   - Utilizes LLMs to summarize the input text when necessary (applies only to graphical abstracts).

 2. **Diagram Generation:**
-   - Employs specific prompts for each diagram type to convert text into Mermaid code.
+   - Uses specific prompts for each diagram type to convert text into Mermaid code.

 3. **Rendering and Exporting:**
-   - Processes the Mermaid code using the Mermaid CLI to generate SVG outputs.
-   - Saves and provides links to the generated diagrams.
+   - Processes the Mermaid code through the Mermaid CLI to generate SVG files, saving and providing links to the created diagrams.

 4. **Interactive Modifications:**
-   - A chat history is maintained to facilitate contextual modifications to the diagrams.
+   - Maintains chat history to enable contextual modifications to the diagrams.